fluid-project/infusion-icons/README.md

 }
 ```

-_**NOTE**: codepoints can take the form of an integer or a string representation of a hexadecimal number.
-It is typically easier to work with the hexidecimal string because this is the value typically used in the content property of the CSS declaration for the icon._
+_**NOTE**: Codepoints can take the form of an integer or a string representation of a hexadecimal number.
+It is typically easier to work with the hexidecimal string because it is similar to what is used for the content property in the CSS declaration for the icon._

 ## License ##